 How to protect your horse from flies when riding

-Hacking out when the flies are at their worst, can be a nightmare.
-From June through to September, this nightmare seems to occur every day, doesn’t it?
+Riding whenever the flies are out and about can be a nightmare.
+From early spring right through to the end of September, this nightmare seems to occur every day, doesn’t it?
 Some horses turn themselves inside out when they try to get away from the flies.
 So, what can you do to protect your horse from the flies when you’re riding?
 There are several key products that have been specially developed for this purpose.
 Read on to find out more…

 Ride-on Fly Rug

-If you like your rug to be a proven natural deterrent for all biting insets, the distinctive Zebra pattern on the HKM Zebra Ride-On Fly Sheet is the one for you.
-A velcro strap at the top of the neck means that it can be fastened so that it doesn't fall down, while a tail strap keeps it in place on the hind quarters.
+Scientists have recently discovered that zebra stripes discourage blood-sucking flies.
+Dazzled and confused by the array of black and white stripes, flies find it difficult to land on zebras.
+So if you want your rug to be a proven natural deterrent for all biting insets, the distinctive zebra pattern on the HKM Zebra Exercise Combo Fly Rug is the one for you.
+A Velcro strap at the top of the neck means that it can be fastened so that it doesn't fall down, while a tail strap keeps it in place on the hind quarters.

-Fly Fringes are an inexpensive way to protect your horses face from flies when you’re riding.
-If you only need to protect your horse’s eyes from the flies, the HKM Fly Fringe can be attached quickly and easily to the bridle.
-It has nice thick tassels, lots of them and is great value.
+Ride-on fly fringes are an inexpensive way to protect your horse's face from flies when you’re riding.
+If you only need to protect your horse’s eyes and ears from the flies, the Busse Quick Fit Fly Fringe can be attached quickly and easily to the bridle.
+It has nice thick tassels, lots of them, and is great value.

 As well as using a fly repellent when you turn out your horse in the field, any of them can be used when you go out riding too.
-A spray is particularly good as it can be sprayed on a ride-on fly rug giving you a double whammy against the flies.
+A spray is particularly good as it can be sprayed on a ride-on fly rug, giving you a double whammy of defence against the flies.

 If you found this article helpful, read our other article on how to protect your horse from flies when he's out in his field.